John Browne, Baron Browne of Madingley

 Edmund John Phillip Browne, Baron Browne of Madingley (born 20 February 1948), is a British businessman and a crossbench member of the House of Lords.

-Browne was the chief executive of BP between 1995 and 2007.
-This period has been described as the company's "golden period of expansion and diversification".
+Browne was the chief executive of BP between 1995 and 2007, which has been described as the company's "golden period of expansion and diversification".
 During his tenure, Browne oversaw the mergers with Amoco and ARCO and gained access to Russian oil reserves with the creation of TNK-BP.
-Nicknamed the "Sun King" for his management style, he was also praised for transforming the oil and gas industry's approach to climate change, and for creating a renewable and alternative energy business within BP.
+Nicknamed the "Sun King" for his management style, he was praised for transforming the oil and gas industry's approach to climate change, and for creating a renewable and alternative energy business within BP.
 He resigned from BP in May 2007 in controversial circumstances surrounding his personal life and sexuality.

 He is a former president of the Royal Academy of Engineering (2006 to July 2011), and has served on the boards of Goldman Sachs, Intel and Daimler Benz.
 He joined the House of Lords in 2001.
 Browne is a former partner at Riverstone Holdings, where he was co-head of its renewable energy private equity fund.
 He received his undergraduate education at the University of Cambridge and later attended Stanford University.
 Browne was a candidate in the 2025 University of Cambridge Chancellor election.

 Early life and education

 Browne was born on 20 February 1948 in Hamburg, Germany.
 His father was a British Army officer who later worked for the Anglo-Persian Oil Company which later became British Petroleum.
 His mother, Paula, was a Hungarian Jewish Auschwitz survivor.
-Many members of Browne's Jewish maternal family, including his grandparents, were murdered at the Birkenau concentration camp during The Holocaust.
+Many members of Browne's Jewish maternal family, including his grandparents, were murdered at the Birkenau concentration camp during the Holocaust.

 Browne was educated at The King's School (now called King's Ely) and St John's College, Cambridge, where he earned a First Class BA degree in physics.
-In addition to his degree in physics from the University of Cambridge, he holds an MS degree in business from Stanford University, California.
+He also holds an MS degree in business from Stanford University, California.